What Do I Need to Know About Medicare Supplement Insurance Plans in Oregon?

 Most Popular Medicare Supplement Insurance Plans in Oregon

-As reported by AHIP, among those who selected a Medigap policy in Oregon, the majority (69.9%) choose Plan F, 13.4% are enrolled in Plan G and 8.8% select Plan N. Below is the breakdown of the number of Oregon enrollees by Medigap plan type.
+As reported by AHIP, 190,311 Oregon beneficiaries enrolled in a Medigap policy in 2019.
+Below is the breakdown of the number of Oregon enrollees by Medigap plan type.

 While a Medigap policy will help pay for things like copayments, coinsurance and deductibles not covered by Medicare Parts A and B, it is important to note that your Oregon Medicare Supplement Insurance plan does not include prescription drug coverage.
 However, you can buy an additional Medicare Prescription Drug plan to cover prescription drug costs or you may want to consider an Oregon Medicare Advantage plan, which typically includes prescription drug coverage and may also include other benefits, such as dental, vision, hearing and gym memberships.

 Learn more about your Medicare Supplement Insurance plan options in Oregon by working with a SelectQuote licensed sales agent.
 Acting as your advocate, our licensed sales agents can guide you through the Medicare maze to better understand Medigap plan options and answer any questions you may have throughout the process.
 SelectQuote individually shops more than 20 national insurance companies to help you compare Medicare Supplement Insurance plan in Oregon.

 Oregon residents cannot be enrolled in a Medicare Supplement (Medigap) Insurance plan and a Medicare Advantage plan at the same time.
 A Medigap plan can’t be used to pay for any expenses for a Medicare Advantage plan.

 When Can I Enroll in a Medicare Supplement Insurance Plan in Oregon?